 Thomas Andrews (1844-1921)

-By the end of 1874, Thomas had entered the prison service, and described himself on his daughter Martha's birth certificate as Deputy Governor of Waterford Gaol.
-In Harvey's Directory for 1877, he is listed as living at 17 Barker Street, a smaller house than number 10 (which was occupied by James Pryde, an engineer), and his profession is listed as "Deputy Governor of Gaols".
+By the end of 1874, Thomas was describing himself as Deputy Governor of Waterford Gaol.
+According to a book of Cork biographies dating from around 1910, he was appointed to the post "by competition".
+In Harvey's Directory for 1877, his profession is listed as "Deputy Governor of Gaols".
 The government directory, however, describes him only as "Chief Warder and Accountant" between 1879 and 1885, and Slater's Directory for 1881 describes him as "Clerk and Chief Warder".
-According to the Valuation List, he occupied 17 Barker Street from 1873 to 1882.

 The General Prisons Board was established in 1877, and took over administration of the 38 county prisons, 96 bridewells and four convict prisons in Ireland.
 This led to a centralized system of appointments and inspection.
 There was correspondence from the Governor of Waterford Prison to the Board in 1878, shortly after this, seeking permission for the Chief Warder to live out.